 The Mead Scholarships are open to:

-All Mead Scholarships candidates must have completed their second year by the time of undertaking the scholarship.
+All Mead Scholarships candidates must have completed their penultimate year by the time of undertaking the scholarship.

 The Mead Fellowships are open to:

 All Mead Fellowships candidates must have graduated by the time they undertake the fellowship.

 Applications are open to individuals irrespective of their nationality or country of residence.
 Please note recipients of the AHRC Scholarships are not eligible to apply, due to the terms and conditions set out by AHRC.

 We will not be holding any more workshops for the Stage #1 application process.
 However, you may download a copy of the slides here: Mead scholarships fellowships_2017 slides from workshop for applicants stages 1-3.pdf